isaactpetersen/ldaWorkshop-CSSI2026/README.md

-# Quarto Website Template
+# Website Info

-This is the code that creates the Quarto Website Template.
+This is the codebase that creates the website for the 2026 University of Iowa Center for Social Science Innovation (CSSI) Workshop on Longitudinal Data Analysis led by Isaac T. Petersen.
-The Quarto Website Template is located here: **https://isaactpetersen.github.io/ldaWorkshop-CSSI2026**
+The website is located here: **https://isaactpetersen.github.io/ldaWorkshop-CSSI2026**

 # License